- The property, due to which a substance attracts pieces of iron, nickel and cobalt towards itself, is called magnetism.

-Fig. (d) Magnetic field around a solenoid: the-field is straight inside it.
+(d) Magnetic Field around a Solenoid: The Field is Straight inside it.

 Note: Permeability is a magnetic property of material related to magnetism.

-(i) Number of turns in the coil: If number of turns in the coil are more, electromagnet will be strong.
+(i) Number of turns in the coil: If the number of turns in the coil is more, the electromagnet will be strong.

-(ii) Current flowing in the coil: Strength of electromagnet is directly proportional to the current flowing through the coil, and
+(ii) Current flowing in the coil: The strength of electromagnet is directly proportional to the current flowing through the coil.

-(iii) Length of air gap between the poles: Strength of the electromagnet is inversely proportional to the distance between its poles.
+(iii) Length of the air gap between the poles: The strength of the electromagnet is inversely proportional to the distance between its poles.

-Large values of mr n and I can produce very strong magnetic field inside the solenoid.
+- Large values of mr n and I can produce a very strong magnetic field inside the solenoid.

-Difference between an Electromagnet and a Permanent magnet
+Table: Difference between an Electromagnet and a Permanent Magnet

 - Hard steel, alnico (an alloy of aluminium, nickel, cobalt, iron and nipermag (an alloy of aluminium, iron and titanium) are used to make permanent magnets.